 Now, Samkhya says that the atman itself doesn’t take rebirth.
 It says the subtle body – this you get in later Hinduism as well – there’s a subtle body, and the subtle body is the various types of brain waves: There’s a brain wave which is just basic sentience.
 There’s a brain wave which is dealing with a sense of “me” and “mine,” it identifies with this brain wave.
 And then there’s another type of brain wave which is actual sense consciousness.
 There’s the brain wave associated with thinking, interpreting.
 There are brain waves of emotion.
 There’s brain waves of information, the information in the brain waves.
 It’s all brain waves.
 And then there’s also a physical body.
 The physical body disintegrates, but it’s this set of brain waves that goes on.
 Atman doesn’t do anything – it just associates with that in each lifetime – but it’s the package of brain waves that goes on.

 So how do we have that misinterpretation of Buddhism here, [the misinterpretation] that it’s the clear-light mind, the subtlest mind [that is the “thing” that takes rebirth] – whether you want to call it “rigpa” or you want to call it “clear light” – different schools of Tibetan Buddhism have different names for it.
-Fine, it doesn’t matter – that with the subtlest energy, the subtlest wind, as its vehicle, that’s what goes from lifetime to lifetime and the “me” is imputed on it?
+Fine, it doesn’t matter.
+The Buddhist position is that the subtlest energy, with the subtlest wind as its vehicle, goes from lifetime to lifetime with the “me” is an imputation on it as its basis.
 Well, are we going to the Samkhya extreme, that this subtlest package – that’s this Buddhist equivalent of the subtlest body – that that’s what goes from lifetime to lifetime, and the “me” is some static thing that just somehow gets associated with it?
 Is that how I’m thinking of it when we hear about this package of subtlest mind and subtlest energy?
 Especially if you’re thinking of it in terms of Buddha-nature or these sort of things.
 That’s what goes on from lifetime to lifetime, and that’s “me.”
 What is the “me” in relation to all of that?
 These are the questions that are brought up by that.

 So it’s the subtle body, according to Samkhya.
 This package of brain waves that goes on from lifetime to lifetime.
 It is individual.
 And the atman doesn’t take rebirth, but it just sort of associates with it.